Food lovers. Evidence based. Life-long learners.

 In this role, dietitians may provide a one time consultation, or set up multiple sessions with clients to monitor their progress.

-- Cristel Moubarak (moi!) offering practical cooking demos and classes, and one-on-one coaching to help you develop a peaceful relationship with your body and food.
+- Cristel Moubarak (moi!) offering practical cooking demos and classes, grocery tours and one-on-one coaching to help you develop a peaceful relationship with your body and food.
 A unique offering in nutriFoodie is the summer cooking camps for children.

 - Corinne Eisler offers nutrition counselling tailored for babies and children.
 Corrine has a great understanding of a child's nutritional, developmental, and cultural needs.
 She helps parents problem solve and create positive boundaries which encourage healthy habits.